Do you have trouble finding the time for walking your dog? Do you feel guilty about leaving them alone when you return to work?

 Are walks becoming less than enjoyable because you don't trust your dog to behave off-lead?

-I know what you mean, I felt the same way for many years with my own dogs.
+If your dog walks are becoming less than enjoyable - don't panic!
+I felt the same way for many years with my own dogs.
 Walking them was not the enjoyable country walk (followed by a well-deserved drink in the pub) I had imagined.
 I had nervous and reactive dogs who were constantly hard work.
 Luckily by working for years to understand them, I have learnt valuable lessons to get dogs to focus more so owners can enjoy walks again.
 I have been in your shoes, frustrated and longing for my dog to behave.

 I am Elise, the Queen of Canine Confidence, providing extra attention to those dogs who need confidence boosting and their owners who fear to let dogs off lead.
-Our sessions offer an exclusive programme of change, allowing you to re-connect with your dog and enjoy your lives together.
+Our walks offer an exclusive programme of change, allowing you to re-connect with your dog and enjoy your lives together.

 Your dog means the world to us